The Oregon Trail History and Trail Sites

 To email a comment, a question, or a suggestion click on Mountain Man.

-To return to the Home Page Article Links click on Mountain Man logo.
+To return to the Emigrant Trails home page click on the Wagon Train logo.

 The trivia information comes from a wide variety of sources.
 The main sources are listed below.
 If I have missed a site, please let me know and I will add it.